tdeheurles/hive/example/helloworld/part5.md

 Else you can create one and benefit from 2 month free.

 If you don't have a project:
-go to [this page](https://cloud.google.com/container-engine/docs/before-you-begin#sign_up_for_a_google_account) and follow tutorial until `install gcloud part`.
+go to [this page](https://cloud.google.com/container-engine/docs/before-you-begin#sign_up_for_a_google_account) and follow tutorial until the `install gcloud part` excluded.

 You should have done:
 - sign up for google account
 - enable billing
 - enable the container engine app (after creating a project).

-Now we will get your gcloud credentials:
+Now we can get your gcloud credentials:
 ```bash
 $ ./hive gcloud init
 hive_cache_gcloud